rosswintle/can-i-php/README.md

 - They were added, deprecated or removed in PHP version 5.6 or greater.

 PHP features are listed in `features.js`.
+This file is ordered by PHP version (see below for more on this).
 Hopefully the format of this makes sense.
-But for reference
+But for reference:

 - the whole thing is a JSON array
 - each entry is an object with the following properties: